vipulnaik/diet-exercise-health/notes/2023-08-18-pulse-oximeter-experimentation.md

 My heart rate was uncomputable for a while though in a few runs it settled in the range of 65-75 bpm, which is higher than my historical 55-65 bpm, likely due to the temperature and weather changes.

+## Checking the pulse oximeter in the morning (resting / lying down) on 2024-03-22

+I measured my lying-down morning heart rate on 2024-03-22 around 5:05 AM, shortly after waking up but while still in bed (I had gotten up briefly to urinate at around 4:45 AM).
+I kept the measurement on for about 3 minutes.

+My measured heart rate as shown by the pulse oximeter fluctuated betweeen 50 and 60 bpm.
+The modal value was between 53 and 57 bpm.

+My SpO2 value fluctuated between 99% and 100%.